HenriquesLab/mAIcrobe/docs/user-guide/getting-started.md

 ### Recommended Installation (Using Conda)

-With your conda environment activated, install napari-mAIcrobe:
+With your conda environment activated, install mAIcrobe:

 ```bash
 # Install napari with conda for best compatibility